Schumer puts insulin, prescription drug reform, Supreme Court ethics on July agenda

 “Our agenda is ambitious and with a closely divided Senate, we face an uphill battle on many fronts.
 It is always my hope that we will be able to find consensus and develop a path forward with our Republican colleagues,” he wrote.

-“Where that is not possible, we must purse all options available for advancing programs to protect and expand America’s middle class,” he added.
+“Where that is not possible, we must pursue all options available for advancing programs to protect and expand America’s middle class,” he added.